lblod/frontend-lokaal-mandatenbeheer/docs/linter.md

 Javascript files are verified with [ESlint](https://eslint.org/).
 Configuration is written in an `.eslintrc.js` file and files and directories to be ignored are described in `.eslintignore`.
 There is a lot that can be configured in the configuration file.
 Most settings are left to the defaults or come standard with an ember project.
 The only real updates here should happen to the rules section.

 A few different plugins are used to handle the styling of this specific project.
 By default the recommended configuration of eslint is used, but because this is an ember project, this is extended with an [eslint-ember-plugin](https://github.com/ember-cli/eslint-plugin-ember).
 For test files [eslint-plugin-qunit](https://github.com/platinumazure/eslint-plugin-qunit) is used.
 For specific rules regarding Node.js [eslint-plugin-n](https://github.com/eslint-community/eslint-plugin-n#readme) is configured as well.
+These plugins come with ember by default.

 Two extra plugins are used for integrating eslint with prettier. [eslint-config-prettier](https://github.com/prettier/eslint-config-prettier) disables all rules in eslint, that might conflicht with prettier settings. [eslint-plugin-prettier](https://github.com/prettier/eslint-plugin-prettier) is used to run prettier as if it were eslint rules.
 Both these plugins are configured by using `'plugin:prettier/recommended'` in the extends property.